serenity-is/docs/tutorials/movies/adding_movie_genres.md

 It is also possible to start typing in genre editor, and it will provide you with an option to add a new genre.

 ![Defining Genre By Searching](img/movies_genre_search_add.png)

+### Re-runing T4 Templates

+As we added a new entity to our application, we should run T4 templates after building solution.

+It will again complain about duplicate Row declerations, so just delete GenreRow class in GenreGrid.cs.